casper-network/ceps/text/0055-signature-based-finality.md

 `FullySignedBlock(block, signatures)` would be used as a response to a `RequestBlockRange`.
 Sometimes, multiple such responses would be required.

+The event of a block becoming the new highest signed block should also be exposed to clients.
+In addition to notifying the clients of `BlockAdded` announcements via the event stream like we do now, we would also emit notifications about `BlockSigned` announcements.

 ## Drawbacks

 [drawbacks]: #drawbacks

-This complicates the process of finalization slightly, and will probably increase time to finality (the time elapsed between when the block was proposed and when it was fully finalized, ie. fully signed).
+This complicates the process of finalization slightly, and will probably increase some delays, eg. delay in transitioning to the next era (we only waited for the switch block to be finalized so far, now we'll have to wait for it to be fully signed).
 However, the significant memory savings enabled by this are worth the tradeoff.

 ## Rationale and alternatives